SonamYeshe/AStarPathPlanning/README.md

     ../cpplint.py --extensions=h,hpp,cpp $( find . -name *.h -or -name *.hpp -or -name *.cpp | grep -vE -e "^./build/" -e "^./vendor/" )

+- doxygen

+    Simply run $ doxygen my_proj.conf in a new terminal under repo to update the doxygen documentation.

 - Google C++ Sytle

     To include and use Google C++ Style formatter in Eclipse